Ali-Aftab/iModelComments/README.md

 To run this application:

+If you have the project saved locally:

+1. In your terminal go the parent directory where this project is saved.

+If you do not have the project saved locally:

 1. In your terminal type `git clone https://github.com/Ali-Aftab/iModelComments.git` to clone it to your computer.

 2. Then type `cd iModelComments` to access the folder
 3. To install the required modules type `npm i`
 4. Type `npm run start-dev` in your terminal and you can use the API!